Firuza Sharipova

 Firuza Sharipova (born 29 August 1994) is a Kazakhstani professional boxer who held the WIBA lightweight title in 2019.
-As of December 2021, she is ranked number two in the world by the WBA.
+As of November 2022, she was ranked number eleven in the world by the WBA.

 Amateur boxing career

 Sharipova made her amateur boxing debut on 14 September 2011 where she was victorious against Mukasheva in Nur-Sultan (Astana), Kazakhstan for a quarterfinal tournament match.